 The Cinematheque has a longstanding commitment to ensuring the organization is accessible for all of our patrons, volunteers, learners, and staff.
 We are committed to continual and responsive assessment of how we can make our organization and facility more accessible and equitable.

 The theatre is wheelchair accessible and has four wheelchair positions with adjacent companion seats.
 To ensure social distancing, there only two of these wheelchair positions are currently in use.
 If you have a disability and require assistance in attending a screening, we are happy to provide your companion with a complimentary ticket.
-You can notify us in advance via phone (604 688 8202) or email (firstname.lastname@example.org), or speak to someone at our Box Office when you arrive.
+You can notify us in advance via phone (604 688 8202) or email (email@example.com), or speak to someone at our Box Office when you arrive.
 Due to the current limited capacity, if the wheelchair spots and companion seats are not reserved in advance they will be held until 15 minutes prior to showtime.

 Our restrooms are single stall, all gender rooms.
 Everyone is welcome.
 The proposed upgrades will make the space more accessible to people using mobility devices and create a more intentional all gender space.
 We anticipate completing this renovation sometime in 2021.
 The main restroom doorway width is 76.2 cm and the individual wheelchair accessible stall doorway width is 83.8 cm.
 The sink countertop height is 83.8 cm.